florian-glombik/workplace-reservation/README.md

 1. Install Docker and docker-compose on the VM *(e.g. linux:ubuntu)*
 2. Clone this Repository on your VM
-3. Fill in your custom data in `/infra/.env` *(frontend and backend need to have different domains for the reverse proxy caddy to work)*
+3. Fill in your custom data in `/infra/.env` *(client and server need to have different domains for the reverse proxy caddy to work)*
-4. Adjust your primary backend URL in the config file `webapp/.env`
+4. Adjust your primary server URL in the config file `webapp/.env`
 5. Create the network `web`
    ```
    docker network create web